Zoran Belošević

-Zoran Belošević (Serbian Cyrillic: Зоран Белошевић; born 20 June 1983) is a Serbian former professional footballer who played as a defender.
+Zoran Belošević (Serbian Cyrillic: Зоран Белошевић; born 20 June 1983) is a Serbian retired footballer who played as a defender.

 Career

 Born in Zaječar, Belošević started out at Timok, before moving to Romanian club Politehnica Timișoara in the 2004 winter transfer window.
 He returned to his homeland after spending a year abroad and joined Kosanica until the end of the 2004–05 Serbian Second League.
 Following two brief spells at Sevojno and OFK Niš, Belošević moved to Bosnia and Herzegovina to play for Slavija Sarajevo and Modriča.
 When he played with Slavija he played in the 2007 UEFA Intertoto Cup.

 In 2008, Belošević briefly played for Bulgarian club Slavia Sofia, before returning to Bosnia and Herzegovina to sign with Sarajevo.
 He spent two years at the club, earning a transfer to Universitatea Cluj in the summer of 2010.
 Six months later, Belošević moved back to his previous club Sarajevo.
 During his tenure with Sarajevo he featured in the 2009–10 UEFA Europa League, 2011–12 UEFA Champions League, and the 2012–13 UEFA Europa League.

 In the 2013 winter transfer window, Belošević signed with Greek Football League club Pierikos.
 He subsequently won the Premier League of Bosnia and Herzegovina with Zrinjski Mostar in the 2013–14 season.
 After returning to his native Serbia, Belošević played for Napredak Kruševac and Radnik Surdulica, helping the latter side win the 2014–15 Serbian First League.

 In 2015, Belošević went overseas to play in the Canadian Soccer League with Milton SC, and later was transferred to London City midway through the season.